General eligibility criteria for all nominations

 Work must have been published or broadcast in NSW or had an impact on the NSW community.

-Find out more on the Best Report in Multicultural Media nomination form.
+To view the assessment criteria and for more information, download the Best Report in Multicultural Media nomination form.

 -

-This award recognises outstanding contribution of a multicultural media publication in informing and engaging its audience.
+This award recognises a multicultural media publication that has made an outstanding contribution to informing and engaging its audience.

-Find out more on the Multicultural Publication of the Year nomination form.
+To view the assessment criteria and for more information, download the Multicultural Publication of the Year nomination form.

 Joint entries are allowed.